11

 Rosamond

 Lehmann's novel, dramatised by Hattie Naylor.
-Olivia is living a faintly
+Olivia is living a

 bohemian life in London in the early thirties.
 When she meets up again